japsuu/KorpiEngine/src/README.md

 ## Core

 Contains the core functionality of the engine.
-This includes the main engine loop, scene management, and basic rendering.
+This includes, for example, the main engine loop, scene management, and basic rendering.

 ## Networking